Summary

 Three members of Godspeed You!
 Black Emperor (guitarist Efrim Menuck, violinist Sophie Trudeau and bassist Thierry Amar) contributed to the two lengthy multi-part suites of Silver Mt Zion's He Has Left Us Alone But Shafts Of Light Sometimes Grace The Corners Of Our Rooms (2000), which presented a more humane face of Godspeed's music.

-Two Godspeed members (drummer Aidan Girt and violinist Sophie Trudeau) also contributed to Set Fire To Flames' Sings Reign Rebuilder (2001), a much more noise-experimental work.
+Two Godspeed members (drummer Aidan Girt and violinist Sophie Trudeau) also contributed to Set Fire To Flames' Sings Reign Rebuilder (2001) and

 Godspeed You!
 Black Emperor is a Canadian experimental ensemble (from Montreal) of as many as ten musicians, founded by guitarist Efrim Menuck, who in 1994 recorded the cassette